 If I am enrolling in college for the first time after July 1, 2012, I must have a High School Diploma, GED or state equivalent to be eligible for any federal financial aid.

 I understand that the most current OFFICIAL academic transcript from all prior institutions attended must be on file with the San Diego Community College District.

-I understand I am responsible to obtain an Educational Program Plan if I am attempting to reinstate my financial aid through the financial aid appeal process or if I am applying for a sophomore-level loan.
+I understand I am responsible to obtain an Educational Program Plan if I am attempting to reinstate my financial aid through the financial aid appeal process or if I am applying for a 2nd year-level loan.